 John has collaborated with nearly every major performing artist in the world including: Renee Fleming, Dawn Upshaw, Kiri Te Kanawa, Cecilia Bartoli, Luciano Pavarotti, Jose Cararras, Placido Domingo, Yahudi Mehnuin, Isaac Stern, Nathan Milstein, Uto Ugi, Isaac Perlman, Pinkhas Zuckerman, Yo-Yo Ma, Lynn Harrell, Janos Starker, Mstislav Rostropovich, Martha Argarich, Andre Watts, Emanual Axe, Yefim Bronfman, James Galway, Julio Iglesias, Gloria Estefan, Linda Ronstadt, Frank Sinatra, Mel Torme, Nelson Riddle, Henry Mancini, Peter Nero, Ella Fitzgerald, Doc Severensen and Winton Marsailas.
 He has taught and performed at major music festivals throughout the world and with renown ensembles such as the: Alexander, Miami, Lark, Ying, Vega, Jupiter, Serafin and Pacifica String Quartets.

-John has performed for the Pope and worked individually with musical icons such as; Luciano Pavarotti, Placido Domingo, and Jose Carreras in numerous opera productions.
-He also performed with Jose Carreras in Santo Domingo, Dominican Republic with the National Symphony and as a soloist with I Solisti Aquilani in Italy.
-He assisted the Yamaha Corporation in the development of their professional model oboe in Japan, he has performed in Beijing and Shanghai and has returned numerous times to perform in Spain and Korea.
-He was the featured guest soloist on the internationally syndicated television program The Joy of Music, with host and organist Diane Bish and televised performances were recorded in Victoria B.C., Vancouver, throughout Alaska, and in California at Saint Mary’s Cathedral, and at the Grace Cathedral in San Francisco.
+John has performed for the Pope and worked with musical icons such as; Luciano Pavarotti, Placido Domingo, and Jose Carreras individually and in numerous opera productions.
+He also performed with Jose Carreras in the Dominican Republic with the National Symphony and has performed as soloist with I Solisti Aquilani in Italy.
+He assisted the Yamaha Corporation in the development of their professional model oboe in Japan, he has performed in Beijing and Shanghai and has been invited numerous times to perform in Spain and Korea.
+He was the featured guest soloist on the internationally syndicated television program The Joy of Music, with host and organist Diane Bish.
+Televised performances were recorded in Victoria B.C., Vancouver, throughout Alaska, and in California at Saint Mary’s Cathedral, and at the Grace Cathedral in San Francisco.

 I realize that all students have different personalities and strengths that become their unique signature of sound and musicality.
 It is my privilege to help them perfect or improve their unique talents and potential.
 I do not teach students to play like me or imitate my particular sound but intend for them to become skilled artists who are confident with their ability to express themselves freely.
 I believe in high educational standards in fundamentals, reed-making, technique, musicality and the qualities essential in preparing students to be competitive in today’s environment.